wiklundemil/CreatedBy/README.md

 * Material-UI

 ## Change _base-information_ about user:
-How one change their own _base-information_, one can do this within the projects manifest file.
+One can do this within the projects manifest file.
 This file contain a json-object called profile which can be populated with infromation connected to the user.
 This _base-information_ will automaticly end up everywhere this _base-information_ is used.